dejanstojanovic/jQuery-GoogleMaps/README.md

 JQuery plugin wrapper around GoogleMaps API for easier use of GoogleMaps on web sites and back-end web pages

 The purpose of this JQuery plugin is to enable using GoogleMaps on a page in a JQuery style.
-It is basically a wrapper around GoogleMaps API v3 and alow to easily add interactive and customized GoogleMaps for displaying or editing locations whether they are represented as ping or shapes.
+It is a wrapper around GoogleMaps API v3 which alow to easily add interactively customize GoogleMaps for displaying or editing locations whether they are represented as ping or shapes.

 ###What can I do with it
 The main purpose of this plugin is to enable easy adding locatins and polygons to a GoogleMap, easy saving of map state and easy loading saved map state with locations again.